🎬 Video Generation¶

 -

-CubeComposer decomposes 360° video into a cubemap six-face representation and generates each face autoregressively in a spatio-temporal order, achieving for the first time native 4K (3840×1920) 360° panoramic video generation from perspective video without post-hoc super-resolution.
+Ours proposes CubeComposer, which decomposes 360° video into a cubemap six-face representation and generates it in a spatio-temporal autoregressive manner.
+It achieves native 4K (3840×1920) 360° panoramic video generation from perspective video for the first time, eliminating the need for post-processing super-resolution.

 - Diff4Splat: Repurposing Video Diffusion Models for Dynamic Scene Generation